intel/cri-resource-manager/docs/policy/topology-aware.md

   - `PreferSharedCPUs`
     * whether shared allocation is preferred by default for workloads that would be otherwise eligible for exclusive CPU allocation
+  - `ReservedPoolNamespaces`
+    * list of extra namespaces (or glob patters) that will be allocated to reserved CPUs
+  - `ColocatePods`
+    * whether try to allocate containers in a pod to the same or close by topology pools
+  - `ColocateNamespaces`
+    * whether try to allocate containers in a namespace to the same or close by topology pools

 ## Policy CPU Allocation Preferences